Excerpt 2, A Seat for the Rabble

 “Don’t be afraid.
 Griffs can sense fear.”
 Drexan lowered his arm.
 The king’s bird took the offer, ambling up with catlike grace.
 “I call him Furos.”

 “After the First King’s great battle griffon.”

 Zur reached for the griff’s feathery neck.
 One stroke of a feather and the griff recoiled with a soft hiss.
 The boy retracted his hand.

 “He senses your fear,” Drexan said admonishingly.
 “I can’t have fearful servants, Zuran.”

-Zur opened his mouth to speak . . . and heard the blare of a deep-throated horn instead of his voice.
+Zur opened his mouth to speak . . . and heard the blare of a horn.
 Swiveling, the griff stretched his wings and sprang into flight, leaving the way he came.

-The chancellor flew to the window, alarmed.
+The chancellor flew to the window.
 “That is a horn I haven’t heard in more than a year,” he said breathlessly.

 “That’s the king’s horn,” Zur said.
 Sounded only when a king has fallen.